Tutorial - Getting Started with PCB Design

 Checking the Electrical Properties of Your Schematic

-Schematic diagrams in Altium Designer are more than just simple drawings - they contain electrical connectivity information about the circuit.
+Schematic diagrams are more than just simple drawings - they contain electrical connectivity information about the circuit.
 You can use this connectivity awareness to verify your design.
-When you compile a project, Altium Designer checks for errors according to the rules set up in the Error Reporting and Connection Matrix tabs of the Options for Project dialog.
+When you compile a project, the software checks for errors according to the rules set up in the Error Reporting and Connection Matrix tabs of the Options for Project dialog.
 When you compile the project any violations that are detected will display in the Messages panel.

-- Select Project » Project Options to open the Options for Project dialog (shown in the figure above).
+- Select Project » Project Options to open the Options for Project dialog (shown in the image above).

 - Set up any project-related options in this dialog.
 We will now make some changes to the Error Reporting, Connection Matrix and Comparator tabs.